aquametalabs/aquameta/README.md

 Installation
 ------------

-Aquameta can be installed either via Docker (very easy) or from source (very difficult).
+Aquameta can be installed either via Docker, on an Amazon Ubuntu 16.04 EC2 instance, or from source on your local machine.

 ### Docker